wnfaulkner/2023-12-12-project-4-pdfsearch/README.md

 Stretch Goals include implementing further user stories, such as:
 - AAU, I want the ability to batch import PDFs
-- AAU, I want to be able to create, view, edit, and delete tags.
+- AAU, I want to be able to create, view, edit, and delete tags (including metadata tags like 'author').
 - AAU, I want the ability to associate tags with documents.
 - AAU, I want the ability to filter my list of PDFs to those associated with a particular tag.
 - AAU, I want the ability to search both full and filtered lists of my PDFs for exact text matches in both PDF metadata and text content.